 To view examples of Deirdre Corfe’s work please follow the link to Paintings in the Crafts&Books pages.

 The hand-embroidered items of Sister Teresa Keswick, often featuring detailed studies of natural life, have given immense delight and pleasure to the customers who have commissioned them.
 She has been sewing fluently since the age of six and, in recent years, has done embroidery for both private customers and churches.
 Her work includes altar frontals for St Andrew’s church, Little Barningham (Norfolk); the chapel at Hatfield House (Hertfordshire); St Andrew’s church, Much Hadham (Hertfordshire); and the Roman Catholic church in Wymondham (Norfolk).
 She has also created decorative work such as wall hangings, cushion covers and bedspreads.

 To view examples of embroidered work please follow the link to Embroidery in the Crafts & Books pages.

-For full details and order form please follow the link to Monastery Garden Skin Care in the Crafts & Books pages.
+For full details of our products and how to buy them, please follow the link to Monastery Garden Soaps and Balms in the Crafts & Books pages.

 Rag rug making is a traditional art that has enjoyed a recent revival in Britain.
 Formerly it used to be a popular and creative way of passing the winter months in the homes of the poor.
 Often ornamented with simple designs, these rugs are now recognised to be an authentic form of folk art.
 Rug making was introduced to Quidenham in 2013 and was quickly taken up by some of the Sisters who have not only derived immense enjoyment from it but have been able to turn it into a profitable venture.
 Please contact us if you would be interested in viewing or ordering samples of our work: